jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

     (ii) applies to the Tribunal for the order; and (b) the Tribunal is satisfied that the complainant understands the nature and effect of the application.
 (4) If it thinks that the interests of the complainant require it to do so, the Tribunal may make an order under section 95(2)(b) forbidding publication of any report or account of any part of the evidence relating to the particulars of the acts referred to in subsection (1).
-(5) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who contravenes subsection (2).
+(5) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who contravenes subsection (2).
 (6) Except for subsection (3), nothing in this section nor in section 97 limits the Tribunal's power to make an order under section 95.

 ### 99 Application for revocation of order under section 95 or for making of order under section 98